iYadavVaibhav/iyadavvaibhav.github.io/_posts/2018-07-26-python-notes.md

 **Lambda**

-This is used to define a funciton in a line.
+This is used to define a function in a line.

 `lambda num: num*2`